 Leading with value:

 What value can you offer your prospect?
 What is the benefit to them in reading your email or granting your request?
 In his book, The Lost Art of Closing author Anthony Iannarino discusses trading value for time.
-By which he means sharing with a prospect ideas and insights into how they, the prospect, can produce better results.
+By which he means sharing ideas and insights into how they, the prospect, can produce better results.
 It’s important to note these ideas need to be relevant, and client-focused.
 Not about your specific product or solution.

 Provocative questions & statements:

 The goal of asking a provocative question is to provoke thought.
-To get your prospect thinking about themselves in a way that includes you with it appearing self-serving.
+To get your prospect thinking about themselves in a way that includes you without it appearing self-serving.
 There are plenty of great resources on following up with prospects.
 Two of my favorites are Never Split the Difference, by Chris Voss and Exactly What to Say, by Phil M. Jones.

 Here are some examples of better opening or subject lines using questions to re-engage.